Hunter-1/zeiterfassung_crud_js/README.md

 ### `npm run postgraphile`

-Runs the Postgraphile server ( requires setup of Postgresql database) Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+Runs the Postgraphile server (requires setup of Postgresql database, dumpfile "db_zeit" available) Open [http://localhost:5000](http://localhost:5000) to view it in the browser.